“I’m a hockey guy because of these people.”

 Because for Dave Mason, feedback is fuel.
 Much like motivation for Jason Dorland.
 Feedback can even cut down dramatically on the need for countless repetitions, a fact that would make Justin Davis and the 10,000 hour rule happy.

-Check out Dave’s talk from our 2017 conference below.
+Check out the trailer for Dave’s talk from our 2017 conference below or watch the full presentation with a TCS membership.
 There’s no way you won’t be inspired to up your feedback game at your next practice.

 If you enjoy these video excerpts, remember you can sign up for a free 30 day trial on our TCS | MEMBERS site.
 This gets you access to our entire library of videos from our annual TeamSnap Hockey Coaches Conference.
 You can cancel any time, although after joining a community of coaches from all over the world using the videos on a daily basis to pick up new tips and stay relevant, we doubt you will.